'Will I ever be the woman with the perfect hair, who can wear white and not spill on it.' Carrie Bradshaw

 As we entered the loud, busy bar, I could just make out the girls stood by a table at the back.
 The music was booming and the sound of chatter could be heard like a low drone in the background.
 Emma was talking to a man as Lisa came rushing to greet us.

 “Hey am I glad you’re here,” she said as she hugged me and Jane into her.
 “Emma is trying to find a man, she’s on the hunt,” she added with an eye roll.

 “Well,” I said laughing.
 “I love being her wing woman so step aside.”
 The Moet had already gone to my head and I knew I was in for a fun night, whether I remembered it or not!

-The bar was drab so after a few drinks we decided to head to an old favorite.
+The bar was drab so after a few drinks, we decided to head to an old favourite.
 It was a dark rustic bar that was humming with wall street guys.
 We were on the hunt for a wealthy man for Emma so what better place!

 The music was quieter than the last bar and the men wore mostly suits.
 As I looked around I was glad I had put the smarter of my outfits on.
 Most of the women around us looked like they were dressed to meet their next husband - Who would most likely be wealthy, up and coming, Financial Advisors or Investment Bankers.

 I knew I shouldn’t mix drinks as it always ended up with me being carried home, regretting it and having beer fear for about a week after.
 What the hell though!
 I was loaded up and fancied another Long Island Iced Tea.

 When I stumbled back from the bar with my drink I could see the girls with a couple of guys, one of them, in particular, caught my eye.
 He was handsome …….
 Really handsome.